The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 The Sea Tour

-You'll start in Dún Laoghaire harbour, walking along the seafront.
-Make a quick detour into the delightful village of Glasthule, before passing what I confidently call Dublin's ugliest building on your way to Sandycove and the famous Forty Foot swimming spot.
+I call this the Sea Tour because the whole walk is along the sea.
+It starts in the harbour town of Dún Laoghaire before making a quick detour into the delightful village of Glasthule, before passing what I confidently call Dublin's ugliest building on your way to Sandycove and the famous Forty Foot swimming spot.

 • Best Day: Sundays for the market in People's Park.